entelognathus/Lungfish-phylogeny/character list of lungfishes 2024.md

 127. Adsymphysial plate (MdY bone): (0) present, but fused, (1) isolated, sutured bone, (2) missing.
 > - Schultze and Marshall (1993; char.
 66), Schultze (2001; char.
 66), Schultze (2004; char.
 45), Challands *et al*., (2019; char.
 67).
-> - Cui *et al*., (2019)：“Here we consider the adsymphysial is homologized with the parasymphysial dental plate in osteolepiforms, porolepiforms.”
+> - Cui *et al*.
+(2022)：“Here we consider the adsymphysial is homologized with the parasymphysial dental plate in osteolepiforms, porolepiforms.”

 128. Parasymphysial tooth whorl: (0) tooth whorl; (1) denticles; (2) plate with a tusk.
 > - Cui *et al*., (2022; char.
 128).
-> - Cui *et al*., (2019)：“The parasymphysial and the adsymphysial are homologous.
+> - Cui *et al*.
+(2022)：“The parasymphysial and the adsymphysial are homologous.
 And they all belong to the coronoid series."

 129. “Dentary”: (0) unpaired; (1) paired; (2) absent.
 Some lungfishes have the unpaired ‘dentary’ between the left and right lower jaws.
 > - Challands *et al*., (2019; char.
 68).